sudomann/nginx-uwsgi-django-react/README.md

 }
 ```

-"The reason of replacing webpackHotDevClient, publicPath and publicUrl is that we are going to serve webpack dev server's bundle on a django page, and we don't want webpack hot loader to send requests to wrong url/host.
+"The reason of replacing `webpackHotDevClient`, `publicPath` and `publicUrl` is that we are going to serve webpack dev server's bundle on a Django page, and we don't want webpack hot loader to send requests to wrong url/host.

 Now in `frontend/config/webpackDevServer.config.js` we need to allow the server to accept requests from external origins. http://127.0.01:8000 (Django server) will send XHR requests to http://localhost:3000 webpack server to check for source file changes.